 Verify that the node is a seed node.
 Use the command below.

 cat /etc/scylla/scylla.yaml | grep seeds:

-If the dead node’s IP is in the seeds list it needa to be replaced.
+If the dead node’s IP address is in the seeds list, it needs to be replaced.

 scylla.yamlfile.
 It can be found under

-- Remove the dead node IP from the seeds providers list as explained in removing a seed node
+Remove the dead node IP from the seeds providers list as explained in removing a seed node

-It is recommended to have more than one seed node in your cluster (it’s not allowed to define all the node in the cluster as seed node).
+It is recommended to have more than one seed node in your cluster (it’s not allowed to define all the nodes in the cluster as a seed node).